Sales forecasting software vs. an excel sheet – which one wins?

 Microsoft Excel requires a lot of manual work for data collection.
 The inventory manager has numerous tasks to complete:

 - Identify the objective

 - Run a forecasting model

 Gathering data via inventory excel is more complicated when it’s time for seasonal forecasts.
 It requires separate data for each month, which makes the whole process more complicated.

-Overall, excel has great tools like Anova, Moving Average, Exponential Smoothing, etc. and functions such as Linest, Trend, Forecast, Correl for sales forecasting, it’s just a matter of time to understand them and apply properly.
+Overall, excel has great tools like Anova, Moving Average, Exponential Smoothing.
+As well as functions such as Linest, Trend, Forecast, Correl for sales forecasting.
+It’s just a matter of time to understand them and apply properly.
 On the other hand, considering the fact of human interference and manual fulfillment of certain data, the risk of making errors is higher.

-Below we have singled out several inconveniences that excel causes for its users and they aren’t minor ones.
+Below we have singled out several troubles that excel causes for its users and they aren’t minor ones.